enzymejs/enzyme/docs/api/ReactWrapper/is.md

 1. `selector` ([`EnzymeSelector`](../selector.md)): The selector to match.

 #### Returns

-`Boolean`: whether or not the current node matches a provided selector.
+`Boolean`: whether or not the wrapped node matches the provided selector.

 #### Example